 In today’s work culture, it is becoming increasingly easy to feel disengaged.
 More and more people feel as if their jobs barely matter, especially with so many working for large companies or in departments or branches that don’t closely interact with the core of the company.
-This decline in employee engagement is no joke; when the only connection employees feel to their company is a paycheck, it becomes very easy for them to become depressed and unmotivated—and eventually to leave in search of something more meaningful.
+The need to improve employee engagement is becoming ever more pressing.
+When the only connection employees feel to their company is a paycheck, it becomes very easy for them to become depressed and unmotivated—and eventually to leave in search of something more meaningful.

-We’ve spoken about employee engagement in the past, and it continues to be an ever-evolving issue, especially as companies continue to make efforts to recover from the disconnect caused by the pandemic and adapt to the future of hybrid workspaces.
+We’ve explored ways to improve employee engagement in the past, and it continues to be an ever-evolving issue, especially as companies continue to make efforts to recover from the disconnect caused by the pandemic and adapt to the future of hybrid workspaces.

 As with any issue, there are a variety of approaches and solutions, but we wouldn’t be Narativ if we weren’t about to explain why we believe the simple solution to much of this lies in storytelling.

 If you ask us, stories have something to do with everything.
 But for the sake of clarity, we’re willing to be a little more specific.

 Recently, Narativ CEO Jerome Deroy was able to sit down and have a discussion with Antoine Belaieff—North American lead for FAIRTIQ, a mobile ticketing system for public transit—and had a great conversation about how storytelling can make all the difference to increase employee engagement in any company.

 In their discussion, Jerome and Antoine shared various examples of this in play and identified 3 reasons why storytelling is key when your goal is to improve employee engagement: